The Underrated Superhero Tools for Substance Use Counselors

 When New Therapist Overwhelm Begins with Loss

-A single empty armchair lit by a dramatic ray of sunlight in a dark therapy room, evoking isolation, reflection, or waiting.
+A single empty armchair lit by a dramatic ray of sunlight in a dark therapy room evoking isolation reflection or waiting

 The breaking point came after losing several clients over the course of my work – some current, others from my caseload who died months or years later.
 Each death hit like a personal failure.
 The grief was overwhelming, but worse was the voice in my head cataloging everything I should have done differently.